I want to be seen.

 Aminatu and the other girls in the Cuties dance group break out some sexualized moves I have not even seen grown women do.

 A Short Synopsis for those who haven't seen it:

 Cuties follows the story of an eleven-year-old girl, Amy Diop, who has just moved into a new housing project in Paris along with her mother and two little brothers.
 We learn that her father is back in Senegal, taking a new, younger wife and will be joining them soon.
 Amy seeks solace in a girl dance group called "Cuties."
 The Cuties are desperate to prove they are not little girls.
 They bare their midriffs, dance suggestively, and use curse words.
 Throughout the film, we see Amy struggle to balance her home life and her Muslim-Senegalese upbringing with the dramatic "freedom" that the Cuties' lifestyle seems to offer.

 Westernization (West is Better) Narrative

 When we first meet Aminatu, she takes the time to torture her little brother with ghost stories so he can sleep; she playfully portions out cereal for him.
-She even takes the time to tuck her baby brother to sleep and give him a peck.
-This is non-Western Aminatu.
+She even takes the time to tuck her baby brother to sleep.
+This is "restrictive" non-Western Aminatu.

 When Amy becomes "free," her mother falls to the ground in a faint and Amy cannot even be bothered to get up from the dinner table.
-Amy locks her little brother in a bathroom for (probably) hours so he doesn't bother her and her new friend.
+She locks her little brother in a bathroom for (probably) hours so he doesn't bother her and her new friend.
 She steals from her mother, pushes one of her "friends" into the river so she could take her place in the dance team, and posts naked pictures.
-Amy is self
+This is Western Amy.

-Doucouré cleverly draws a comparison between Amy and Aminatu and asks the viewer to judge: who is really "free"?
+Doucouré cleverly draws a comparison between Amy and Aminatu and asks the viewer to judge: who is really "happy"?